MrZilinXiao/openai-manager/README.md

 2. Q: Why don't you use multithreading?

-   A: :) Do not want to handling race condition, even if GIL's presence.
+   A: :) Do not want to handle race condition, even if GIL's presence.

 ### Acknowledgement